THE CHINATOWN CIRCLE

 Imagining a holistic landmark for the heart of Chinatown

-The New York Department of Transportation (DOT), the Chinatown Partnership, and the Van Alen Institute tapped us to take part in their Gateways to Chinatown initiative to design a digital gateway at the nexus of Manhattan’s Chinatown and Little Italy.
-The main challenge for this project was discovering and designing for a highly diverse user base which included residents, business owners, and tourists alike.
+The New York Department of Transportation (DOT), the Chinatown Partnership, and the Van Alen Institute tapped us to take part in their Gateways to Chinatown initiative to design a digital gateway to Manhattan’s Chinatown.
+The main challenge was designing for multiple audiences which included residents, business owners, and tourists.

-Our concept, The Chinatown Circle, adds a highly visible entry point to the Chinatown experience, connecting it to surrounding neighborhoods, enhancing wayfinding, and encouraging social gathering.
-The circle features a digital display that can be programmed to share content from Chinatown's rich history, current exhibits at the Museum of Chinese American History, and Lunar New Year festivities.
+While Chinatown makes it on most tourist's itineraries as a quick stop for shopping and dim sum, we proposed creating The Chinatown Circle.
+An iconic sculptural landmark that over time will be recognized as a must-see tourist destination.
+Adding a highly visible entry point to the Chinatown experience, The Chinatown Circle would connect it to surrounding neighborhoods, enhance wayfinding, and encourage social gathering.
+Features include a digital display sharing content from Chinatown's rich history, current exhibits at the Museum of Chinese American History, and Lunar New Year festivities.

 Interaction Design · Design Fiction

 Scott Cowell, Young Jang, Janel Wong, Azucena Romá